iadvize/documentation/docs/building-your-bot-on-iadvize.md

 #### Request - POST /conversations/:idConversation:/messages

-> :warning: Please note that in order to offer the best user experience, your bot **must** return a response in less than 5 seconds.
+> ⚠️ Please note that in order to offer the best user experience, your bot **must** return a response in less than 5 seconds.
 If not, you'll receive a timeout and the bot answer will not be displayed to the user.

 | Parameters         | In    | Description                                                           | Type   | Example                              |
 | ------------------ | ----- | --------------------------------------------------------------------- | ------ | ------------------------------------ |